nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 available).

 **Note!**
-> The system currently only allows you to add one zoom link per module.
+> 1. The system currently only allows you to add one zoom link per module.
+> 2. Please ensure that you enter the correct Zoom Link as the app is unable to verify it.
+You can always delete it later if it is wrong by using Feature 3.4.6

 Example for adding a zoom link: